mathias-brandewinder/mathias-brandewinder.github.io/_posts/2019-12-04-santas-mailbox.md

 Beyond that, hopefully you found something interesting in this post!
 For me, there are two bits of particular interest.
 First, I thought it would be fun to showcase the mailbox processor, an F# feature that doesn't get too much press.
 I wish the mailbox processor was a bit easier to us, but even then, it is a nice tool to have in the arsenal.
 As a side note, I would like to say a big thank you to [Jeremie Chassaing][3], who kindly took the time to show me how to use them some time ago.

 Then, perhaps the mechanics behind the self-adjusting mailbox will inspire you!
-They are a crude adaptation of ideas borrowed from reinforcement learning.
+They are a very crude adaptation of ideas borrowed from reinforcement learning.
 In particular, I find the exploration vs. exploitation approach fascinating.
 It makes intuitive sense that learning requires making random and potentially bad decisions; And yet, I am always a bit surprised to see how such a simple technique can actually work.
 More generally, there is one thing that I hope came across in this example: machine learning techniques don't have to be complicated, and can be used to solve many problems besides recognizing whether or not there is a hotdog in a picture.

 Note also that, while the approach works in our particular example, this isn't a silver bullet.
 First, if too much work is coming in, no amount of adaptation will save you: Too much to handle is too much to handle.
 Then, if the complexity of tasks varies a lot, or if there is a large delay when observing throughput, it might take a while for the system to learn a good level of concurrency.

 Finally...
 I am sure both the code and algorithm can be improved!
-For instance, I noticed that over longer periods of time, the concurrency level seems to have a tendency to keep increasing, even with a low number of tasks in flight.
+For instance, I noticed that over longer periods of time, the concurrency level seems to have a tendency to keep increasing, even with a low number of tasks in flight; a mechanism should probably be added to handle that.
 So, I would love to hear your thoughts or suggestions!
 The complete code for the final example is [available here as a gist][4].
 And, if there is enough interest in the idea, I'd be open to try and turn it into a library?

 That's it for now!
 In the meanwhile, enjoy the Holidays, and until then, keep your eyes out for the other posts in the [F# Advent Calendar 2019][1]!